Roche's Tecentriq wins FDA approval as first-line therapy for some lung cancer forms

 May 18 (Reuters) - Swiss drugmaker Roche Holding AG's ROG.S Genentech unit said on Monday the U.S. Food and Drug Administration has approved Tecentriq as a standalone therapy for an advanced form of lung cancer.

-Tecentriq has won the agency's approval for use in previously untreated adults with certain types of metastatic non-small cell lung cancer, the company said. (https://reut.rs/2ZcrfxH)
+The company said the approval has been granted for Tecentriq's use in previously untreated adults with certain types of metastatic non-small cell lung cancer (NSCLC), whose tumors express high levels of PD-L1, a protein that may help cancers avoid detection by the immune system. (https://reut.rs/2ZcrfxH)

 (Reporting by Manojna Maddipatla in Bengaluru; Editing by Krishna Chandra Eluri)